-Word Processing
+Word Processing A149, extension 2442

-Writing Center
+Writing Center F303, extension 2715

 Campus Buildings

 Capital funds for the College buildings were provided through a combination of General Assembly appropriations and local construction bond issues approved by the district voters in April of 1966.
 By 1969, 45 percent of the construction master plan was completed.
 Harper College opened its doors to 5,400 students at the Palatine campus in the fall of that year.